tonyingesson/bibtex_retriever/README.md

 python bibtex_retriever.py --bib [bib file]

 The script will ask you to select a provider, then to enter a search query.
 Select the appropriate search result, it will be appended to the selected bib file in Bibtex compatible format.
-The script runs in a loop to allow new search queries until terminated by a key press specified in the output.
+The script runs in a loop (returning to the search provider selection screen) to allow new search queries until terminated by a key press specified in the output.

 For Google Scholar queries, scholarly is required (see requirements.txt)